payatu/vuln-nodejs-app/solutions/solutions.md

 <% }%>
 ```

-In this case application is rendering user supplied input using ejs escape output syntax (<%= xss2 %>) which escapes special characters but the reflection is happening inside the script tag so an attacker
-can execute the XSS attack without using the special characters.
+In this case, the application is rendering user supplied input using ejs escape output syntax (<%= xss2 %>) which escapes special characters but the reflection is happening inside the script tag so an attacker can execute the XSS attack without using the special characters.

 ### Case 3: XSS inside JSON object